pcduino/pcduino8-uno-guide/doc/en/post/3-0-demo-guide.md

 # Demo Guide
-This section will introduce some interesting demos on OpenCV computer kit:
+This section will introduce some interesting demos on OpenCV computer vision kit:
 1. Camera DIY
 2. Face detection
 3. Motion detection